 Keep these other considerations in mind when answering an RFE :

-- Read the RFE fully and if you don’t understand something some of the jargon, ask your immigration attorney.
+- Read the RFE fully and if you don’t understand something, ask your immigration attorney.

 - Don’t make any rash decisions if you’ve received an RFE.
 It is not grounds to panic, but a tool used by the USCIS to learn more about your case.